 - FTS will be available from 23:00 hours on 31 December 2020

 - Opportunities will continue to be advertised on Contracts Finder and East Mids Tenders

 How we award contracts

 Tendering is a formal competitive process where bidders compete for contracts.
 This process is followed to ensure competition, transparency, fairness and accountability.

-Councils are subject to UK and EU legislation on public procurement, as well as the Council’s own internal regulations (Contract Procedure Rules).
+Councils are subject to UK and EU legislation on public procurement, as well as the Council’s own internal regulations (Contract Procedure Rules (Word Document, 59.75 Kb)).
 This means that almost everything we buy must be subject to a competitive process.
 This can take the form of either a quotation or tender exercise.

 Contracts are awarded as a result of a fair, open, transparent, non-discriminatory and compliant procurement process and we are committed adhering to these principles.

 To give yourself the best opportunity of being awarded a contract by the Council through a competitive process, you need to:

 - Read all the quotation / tender documents thoroughly and ask questions (if you have any) before any stated deadline

 - Respond in the required format, including answering all questions and providing all of the required information by the required time and date (the tender deadline)